VISION

 Vocal on the BSD Ad hoc Discipline committee that reviewed and amended district discipline policies to ensure fairness.

-Volunteered to work with numerous families that were experiencing issues with education within our district by helping them navigate the public-school system and providing information on accessing district resources.
+Volunteered to work with numerous families that were experiencing issues with education within our district by helping them navigate the public school system and providing information on accessing district resources.

 Taught special education at school in the Renton School District with populations composed of more than 85% of students on free and reduced meals.